dojo/framework/docs/en/testing/supplemental.md

 });
 ```

-Using the mock store middleware would look like:
+Using the mock store middleware:

 > tests/unit/MyWidget.tsx